Criminal Justice (M.S.C.J.)

 The School of Criminal Justice and Criminology produces and disseminates knowledge through high-quality teaching, research, and service with a focus on empowering students and professionals to improve the criminal justice system.

-The School also offers a variety of specialized courses in intelligence and crime analysis, quantitative and qualitative data analysis, and has several centers, such as the Advanced Law Enforcement Rapid Response Training (ALERRT) Center.
+The School offers courses in areas of study, such as policing, criminal justice policy, management principles, and criminological theory.
+The School also offers a variety of specialized courses on topics such as crime analysis and quantitative data analysis, and is associated with several centers, such as the Advanced Law Enforcement Rapid Response Training (ALERRT) Center and the Texas School Safety Center (TxSSC).

 Career Options